 How Much Does It Cost To Use A Lawn Aerator?

-A handheld manual core aerator is the cheapest one to purchase – it costs around $30.
+A handheld manual core aerator is the cheapest one to purchase – it costs around $30, you can go even cheaper if you build one yourself.
 If you want a more convenient lawn plug aerator that’s easier to move around, a towable core aerator will be a bit more expensive – you will usually spend around $200 for it – but it’s worth it if you want to aerate larger lawns.

 If you’d rather not purchase a lawn aerator, you can rent one or get your lawn aerated by professionals.